Melania Trump Swaps Much-Loved Stilettos for Beige Flats on Visit to the Great Wall of China

-After causing an uproar over shoe choices during political appearances in the past, Melania Trump donned simple beige flats as she toured the Great Wall of China.
+Melania Trump has made controversial shoe choices during political appearances, but she donned simple beige flats as she toured the Great Wall of China.

-On the last leg of her state visit to Asia, Melania scaled a section of the Great Wall in a long cream skirt, black polo sweater, stylish black overcoat and pointed-toe plain beige flats.
+On Nov.
+10, during the last leg of her state visit to Asia, Trump scaled a section of the Great Wall in a long cream skirt, black polo sweater, stylish black overcoat and pointed-toe plain beige flats.
 In September, the first lady was heavily criticized for wearing a pair of sky-high Manolo Blahnik stilettos on a trip to help hurricane victims in Texas.

-This time, Melania visited the Mutianyu section of the Great Wall with guides from China’s state tourism department on the last day of a trip to Asia in which she accompanied her husband to Japan, South Korea and China.
-As her husband flew on to an Asian summit in Vietnam, Melania stayed behind to see the country’s sights (including a visit to see pandas at a Beijing zoo) before heading home through Alaska.
+This time, Melania visited the Mutianyu section of the Great Wall with guides from China’s state tourism department on the last day of a trip to Asia in which she accompanied President Donald Trump to Japan, South Korea and China.
+When her husband flew on to an Asian summit in Vietnam, Melania stayed behind to see the country’s sights (including a visit to see pandas at a Beijing zoo) before heading home through Alaska.

 Throughout the Asia trip, Melania opted for simple, elegant looks — often pairing long skirts with custom designer coats in dark colors.
 According to officials who accompanied Melania on her visit and then spoke about it to local press, the first lady spent approximately 30 minutes walking along the Great Wall and said she found her time there “beautiful.”